 #2.
 InboxDollars

-InboxDollars is another legitimate, widely-used rewards website, having paid out more than $80 million to its members since its inception in 2000.
+InboxDollars is another legitimate, widely-used rewards website, having paid out millions to its members since its inception in 2000.

 The Penny Hoarder claims you can make up to $225 a month by watching ads, movie trailers, app trailers and other videos on the site.